-- Higher proportion of the population speaks Welsh 74.8%, which is 4.8% higher than the threshold of 70% (the level where it is foreseen that the language is viable), compared to 65.4% in Gwynedd. - Increase of 2.2% in the number of Welsh speakers in the ward between 2001 and 2011. - Higher proportion of people born in Wales (73.3% compared to 66.8% in Gwynedd). - 23 units were built in Penrhyndeudraeth community council area between 2002 and 2011 with new housing built during this period representing 2.4% of the housing stock in 2011. - Housing affordability not a substantial problem in the area but there is a lack of variety in housing. - Ysgol Gynradd Cefn Coch provides Welsh medium education for children between 3 and 11 years old. - The percentage of the population between 20-29 years of age reduced by 6.1% while the proportion of the population over 65 years of age increased 16% between 2001 and 2011 in the ward. - It is noted that the proportion of in-migrants in Penrhyndeudraeth ward increased from 169 to 262 (+ 43.2%) between 1991 and 2001 (figures for 2011 are not yet available).
-However, in-migration does not seem to be a problem given that the number of Welsh speakers increased significantly over the same period.
+- Although the proportion of Welsh speakers remains higher that 70% and there was an increase of 2.2% in the number of Welsh speakers in the ward between 2001 and 2011, the proportion has declined between 2001 and 2011. - Higher proportion of people born in Wales (73.3% compared to 66.8% in Gwynedd). - 23 units were built in the Penrhyndeudraeth community council area between 2002 and 2011 with new housing built during this period representing 2.4% of the housing stock in 2011. - Housing affordability not a substantial problem in the area but there is a lack of variety in types of housing, with a relatively higher proportion of terraced housing. - Ysgol Gynradd Cefn Coch provides Welsh medium education for children between 3 and 11 years old. - The percentage of the population between 20-29 years of age reduced by 6.1% while the proportion of the population over 65 years of age increased 16% between 2001 and 2011 in the ward. - It is noted that the proportion of newcomers to the Penrhyndeudraeth ward increased from 169 to 262 (+ 43.2%) between 1991 and 2001 (figures for 2011 are not yet available).

 The expected level of growth in the Plan = 68 units based on its role as Local Service Centre, which equates to an average of 4 housing units per annum.
+However, the lack of opportunities to address an indicative housing growth in nearby Porthmadog requires consideration of a higher level of growth in Penrhyndeudraeth.

-The proximity of the centre to Porthmadog with its wide range of facilities and services makes the centre an attractive place to live.
+The proximity of the centre to Porthmadog, its location on the A487, availability of public transport (bus and rail) and its wide range of facilities and services make the centre an attractive place to live and work.
 The status of the Welsh language in Penrhyndeudraeth is relatively healthy, with a high rate of speakers living in the centre - 76.5%, which is 6.5% above the level of 70% that has been identified as the level where the language is probably viable.
 Although the number of Welsh speakers increased between 2001 and 2011, there was a decrease in the proportion of speakers over the same period.
-There is a primary school here and opportunities to manage the construction phase on some sites, as well as the type of housing units.
 It is noted that construction growth has been lower than that of Gwynedd as a whole.
 Despite its proximity to the National Park the settlement is not particularly popular as a holiday/ second home destination.

 As referred to above, Porthmadog can't accommodate the expected level of housing growth due to environmental constraints.
-Topic Paper 5 Developing the Settlement Hierarchy explains that the deficit needs to be located within settlements that are within Porthmadog's catchment area in order to continue to support sustainable development, including providing opportunities for new households to stay in the area as opposed to migrating to other settlements in the Plan area or beyond.
-Development sites are identified in Penrhyndeudraeth that could accommodate 152 units, which is 84 higher than the initial expected growth, which is equivalent to 10 units on average per annum.
-For the reasons outlined above, it is considered a higher than expected proportion of housing could be guided to the settlement, with a high certainty that the relevant scale of development should not in itself have a negative influence on the language, subject to adequate provision of affordable housing for local need, an appropriate mix of house types, and that development takes place in stages.
-There may also be opportunities to upgrade community facilities and services as a result of development.
+Topic Paper 5 Developing the Settlement Hierarchy explains that the deficit needs to be located within settlements that are within Porthmadog's catchment area in order to continue to support sustainable development.
+For the reasons outlined above, it is considered a higher than expected proportion of housing could be guided to Penrhyndeudraeth.
+This approach would address the Plan's vision and objectives and accord with the sustainability objectives set out in the Sustainability Appraisal.
+An assessment of potential development sites reveals sites that could accommodate 152 units.